dracula/dracula-theme/README.md

 ## Organization

-Over the years, Dracula has grown to support many more editors.
-With that came the challenge of supporting many editors, terminals, shells, and more in the same repository.
-Some package managers require specific files and layouts, which cause conflicts and make them harder to maintain.

-So, it was decided to change Dracula from a one-repository theme to an organization.
-All themes have now been migrated to their repository.
-With this change, we can better support package managers and list maintainers, make installation instructions easier to find, and support independent releases.

-See [Dracula organization](https://github.com/dracula) for all of our repositories.
+As Dracula grew to support 400+ applications, we moved from a single repository to a GitHub organization.
+Each theme now has its own repository, which makes it easier to:

+- Support different package managers
+- List maintainers for each theme
+- Find installation instructions
+- Release updates independently

+Browse all themes in the [Dracula organization](https://github.com/dracula).

 ## Community

+- [Contribute](https://draculatheme.com/contribute) - Learn how to create and submit themes
-- [Twitter](https://twitter.com/draculatheme) - Best for getting updates about themes and new stuff.
+- [Twitter](https://twitter.com/draculatheme) - Get updates and announcements
-- [GitHub](https://github.com/dracula/dracula-theme/discussions) - Best for asking questions and discussing issues.
+- [GitHub Discussions](https://github.com/dracula/dracula-theme/discussions) - Ask questions and discuss
-- [Discord](https://draculatheme.com/discord-invite) - Best for hanging out with the community.
+- [Discord](https://draculatheme.com/discord-invite) - Chat with the community

 ## Dracula PRO

-Dracula PRO is a color scheme and UI theme **tailored for programming**.
-Made for terminal emulators, **code editors**, and syntax highlighters.
+Dracula PRO is a premium color scheme and UI theme designed for programming.
+It includes additional variants and features for terminal emulators, code editors, and syntax highlighters.

-Designed to be aesthetically pleasing while **keeping you focused**.

 [![Dracula PRO](./.github/dracula-pro.png)](https://draculatheme.com/pro)

 ## Credits

-- Color palette inspired by [@chenluois's Mou Night theme](http://mouapp.com/)
-- Sublime Text theme built on top of [Monokai](http://tmtheme-editor.herokuapp.com/#/Monokai-sublime) using [@aziz's tmtheme editor](http://tmtheme-editor.herokuapp.com/)
-- ZSH theme built on top of [@robbyrussell's theme](https://github.com/robbyrussell/oh-my-zsh/blob/master/themes/robbyrussell.zsh-theme)
+Special thanks to the creators who inspired the beginning of Dracula:

+- [@chenluois](http://mouapp.com/) for the color palette inspiration
+- [@aziz](http://tmtheme-editor.herokuapp.com/) for the theme editor tools
+- [@robbyrussell](https://github.com/robbyrussell) for the shell theme foundation

 ## Changelog